 The Institute of Medicine recommends that a librarians or information specialist be involved in the systematic review process.
 In fact, a study shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search (see Rethlefsen et al 2015).

-A systematic review is a methodical and comprehensive literature synthesis focused on a well-formulated research question.
+Systematic reviews are the most well-established and well-known method of evidence synthesis.
+This is a methodical and comprehensive literature synthesis focused on a well-formulated research question.
 Its aim is to identify and synthesize all of the scholarly research on a particular topic, including both published and unpublished studies.
 Systematic reviews are conducted in an unbiased, reproducible way to provide evidence for practice and policy-making and identify gaps in research.
 They may involve a meta-analysis.

 Systematic reviews are much more time-intensive than traditional literature reviews.
 They usually require a multi-person research team.
 Before embarking on a systematic review, it is important to determine whether the body of literature warrants one and to clearly identify your reasons for conducting a systematic review.
 For a list of other types of literature reviews, see this page.